danyspin97/danyspin97-site/content/blog/privacy-browsers.md

 ## Mozilla Firefox [^5]

 Another pillar of privacy-aware browsers is _Mozilla Firefox_.
 It is fast (especially with the new Quantum engine[^8]) and easy to use.
 The only problem is that Mozilla often makes **opinionated choices** [^6][^7].
-But Firefox it’s open source and it would be a huge loss to waste its code; this is why we will overview some of its forks.
+But Firefox is open source and it would be a huge loss to waste its code; this is why we will overview some of its forks.

 It’s important to state that Firefox isn’t privacy-aware by default, but the opt-out and relevant settings are just few clicks away, and all the sneaky extensions enabled by default (like Mr. Robot extensions[^7]) can be disabled.